 Back on double bass, he played with Medway’s now defunct The Singing Loins – who described themselves as ‘the world’s longest serving, truly amateur, original musical group’ and ‘bare-knuckle folk’.
 They toured the UK, Germany and Serbia and Forrester appeared on three of their albums released through seminal punk label, Damaged Goods.

 Then, in a field just outside Uttoxeter in 2011, the writing came back, and Forrester once more dedicated himself to his own songwriting and recorded his return album ‘Outsider‘.
 The album was released in 2014 and received rave reviews.
 In 2016 he released ‘The Former Me‘, a re-recording of tracks from his releases before ‘Outsider’, and the live performances continue to go from strength to strength.
-An album of new material will be released February 23rd 2018…
+His refreshing new album ‘Restless’, recorded in London (by Roy Dodds) and Cornwall (by Gareth Young), was released in February 2018.
+Read all about it here.

 When on breaks from solo outings, Forrester plays bass & double bass with Robb Johnson, (‘the real deal when it comes to songwriting’ – Radio 2).
 He’s been with him since 2005 and has appeared on many of Johnson’s albums and also contributed to his highly acclaimed Gentle Men project, a song suite charting his grandfather’s experiences of the First World War.